Eugénie Fougère

-Eugénie Fougère (12 April 1870 – unknown) was a French vaudeville and music hall dancer and singer.
+Eugénie Fougère (12 April 1870 – 6 February 1946) was a French vaudeville and music hall dancer and singer.
 She was often called a soubrette − a flirtatious or frivolous woman − known for her eye-catching outfits, frisky movements, suggestive demeanor, and for her rendition of the popular "cakewalk dance," which in her own style included "negro" rhythms and paces.
 She should not be confounded with the frequenter of the French demi-monde also named Eugénie Fougère although the two knew each other, mixed in the same circles and even lived in the same street in Paris for a while.

+Fougère, despite her image as a frivolous dance-hall star, was also an innovator, who, according to one theatre critic was "a precursor who introduced the repertoire of foreign songs and dances from every country into the café-concert well before this repertoire became fashionable".

 Early life and career

 Fougère's past is shrouded in mystery, not in the least because she herself contributed to the ambiguities by creating dual identities in real life and on stage.
-According to some sources she was either from Spanish or Spanish-Jewish descent, but it is more likely that her true identity was confused with her first artistic success as a Spanish singer and dancer, known as "fausses Espagnoles" (fake Spaniards).
+According to some sources she was either from Spanish or Spanish-Jewish descent, but it is more likely that her true identity was confused with her first artistic success as a Spanish singer and dancer, known as "fausses Espagnoles" (fake Spaniards), with the stage name Fougeros.

 After the murder of her namesake in 1903, Fougère complained about the confusion over the name, about which the two ladies had argued in the past.
-Fourgère claimed that she was the rightful bearer of the name, but an article in Le Petit Parisien that reported on the matter, Fougère was most likely born as Faugère, in Strasbourg.
+Fougère claimed that she was the rightful bearer of the name, but an article in Le Petit Parisien that reported on the matter, Fougère was most likely born as Faugère, in Strasbourg.
 According to a birth certificate Fougère was born out of wedlock as Eugénie Philippine Faugère in Strasbourg, the natural daughter of Jean Faugère, a soldier in the 16th artillery regiment from Puylaurens (Tarn), and an Alsatian woman, Catherine Kistler, a seamstress born in Herrlisheim (Bas-Rhin).
-She had an older sister, Justine Joséphine, born in Metz in 1861.
+She had an older sister, Justine Joséphine, born in Metz in 1861, also known as Juliette, who also was a vaudeville artist.